Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Evaluation Metrics

 \subsection{Classification Metrics}

-In multi-class HGR problems—especially when dealing with class imbalance—researchers often report both \textbf{micro-averaged} (per-instance) and \textbf{macro-averaged} (per-class) versions of common classification metrics.
+In multi-class HGR problems-especially when dealing with class imbalance-researchers often report both \textbf{micro-averaged} (per-instance) and \textbf{macro-averaged} (per-class) versions of common classification metrics.
 Micro-averaged metrics aggregate contributions from all instances across classes, thus being sensitive to class imbalance.
 Macro-averaged metrics compute the metric independently for each class and then average, treating all classes equally regardless of their frequency.
+The formulae for each metric can be found in Table \ref{tab:macro-micro-metrics}.